-“Maana, would you please listen to me?
+"Maana, would you please listen to me?
 I am not insane to keep hunting for things to keep you safe.
-You think I am doing all this for myself?
-Have you forgotten…?”
+Do you think I am doing this for myself?
+Have you forgotten…?"

-“No Maa.
-I haven’t forgotten her, but what you need to understand is that I cannot and I refuse to live in this huge fear.”
+"No, Maa.
+I haven't forgotten her, but you need to understand that I cannot, and I refuse to live in this huge fear."

 "Fear?
 We are talking reality Maana," Naina followed her daughter to the kitchen with a pepper spray bottle in her hand.

-“Reality?
-Really?”
+"Reality?
+Really?"
 Maana rushed to her room to get her satchel.
-Pouring the contents on the glass dining table, Maana roared with anger, “This is my reality Maa?
+Pouring the contents on the glass dining table, Maana roared with anger, "This is my reality, Maa?
 This?
-More than books, I have weapons in my bag.”
-A 30 inch foldable iron rod fell from the table on the floor with a clank.
-A steel baton, a small knife, a big knife, a razor , a stun gun lay on the table while the pages of H.C.Verma’s Concepts of Physics fluttered.
+More than books, I have weapons in my bag."
+A 30-inch foldable iron rod fell from the table on the floor with a clank.
+A steel baton, a small knife, a big knife, a razor, and a stun gun lay on the table while the pages of H.C.Verma's Concepts of Physics fluttered.

 "And this, the brass knuckle which I wear like an ornament whenever I am outside.
 Now you got this pepper spray?"

-“It is not a weapon.
-Honestly, I think, this is the best first line of defense and then run away.
-You don’t have to get into a combat with them.”
-Naina tried to persuade.
+"It is not a weapon.
+Honestly, I think this is the best first line of defense, and then run away.
+You don't have to get into a combat with them."
+Naina tried to persuade them.

-“Hi Naina, what is wrong?
+"Hi, Naina, what is wrong?
 She looked angry.
-Huh…children these days,” Pallavi Aunty sighed and plopped herself on the beige sofa.
+Huh…children these days," Pallavi Aunty sighed and plopped on the beige sofa.

 "Yeah!
 Teens and their temper.
 We were having a difficult conversation.
 It's okay.
 You tell me."

-“Oh, do you have tamarind paste?
+"Oh, do you have tamarind paste?
 I just realized I ran out of mine.
-Rishi is travelling and Prateek is too busy on his phone to run the errand for his mom.”
+Rishi is traveling, and Prateek is too busy on his phone to run the errand for his mom."